Swartz Foundation

 Recent funding patterns indicate priority for:

-• Large, established institutions (Hadassah Medical Organization, Combined Jewish Philanthropies)
+• Large, established institutions (Hadassah Medical Organisation, Combined Jewish Philanthropies)

-• Organizations addressing Israeli security and advocacy (American Friends of Maoz-Seal, Friends of Israel Defense Forces, American Israel Education Foundation)
+• Organisations addressing Israeli security and advocacy (American Friends of Maoz-Seal, Friends of Israel Defence Forces, American Israel Education Foundation)

 • Boston-area Jewish communal institutions (Temple Emmanuel, Jewish Family and Children's Services, Chabad)